ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457CN/connectivity_guide.rst.txt

 Terminal
     Maximum of 8 characters containing:

-        • For a 3270 terminal which logs on to the VIRTEL application: The VTAM-defined LU name of the terminal
+        - For a 3270 terminal which logs on to the VIRTEL application: The VTAM-defined LU name of the terminal
-        • For an LU which connects to VIRTEL via a GATE or FASTC line: The NPSI-defined LU name, whose prefix associates the terminal with the VIRTEL GATE or FASTC line
+        - For an LU which connects to VIRTEL via a GATE or FASTC line: The NPSI-defined LU name, whose prefix associates the terminal with the VIRTEL GATE or FASTC line
-        • For all other types of terminal: An internal name whose prefix associates the terminal with a VIRTEL line.
+        - For all other types of terminal: An internal name whose prefix associates the terminal with a VIRTEL line.
-        • For a logical pool: An internal name of no significance.
+        - For a logical pool: An internal name of no significance.
-        • For a physical pool: A sequence of 8 characters starting with “?” (see “Physical pool of terminals”, page 115).
+        - For a physical pool: A sequence of 8 characters starting with “?” (see “Physical pool of terminals”).

         If the “Repeat” field contains a value greater than 1, then the terminal name must contain a numeric portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below).
 Relay
     (Optional) The name of the relay LU associated with this terminal.
 The relay name corresponds to a VTAM APPL statement.
 The same relay cannot be shared between multiple definitions.

     The “Relay” field may alternatively contain a name in the form \*POOLNAM which refers to the logical pool which has the same name \*POOLNAM specified in its “\*Pool name” field.
 In this case, a relay will be assigned dynamically from the specified logical pool each time a relay is required.
-See “logical pool of relays”, page 117.
+See “logical pool of relays”.
 Certain terminals (those associated with an AntiPCNE line) require the definition of an external server whose name is equal to the relay name of the terminal.
 In this case, you can press [PF12] to display the external server detail definition.
 If the “Repeat” field contains a value greater than 1, then the relay name, if supplied, must contain a numeric portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below), or it must refer to a logical pool.
 If SYSPLUS=YES is specified (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide), any '+' character in the relay name will be replaced by the value of the SYSCLONE system symbol.
 SYSCLONE is specified in the IEASYMxx member of SYS1.PARMLIB, and identifies the particular LPAR that VIRTEL is running on in a sysplex environment.

 \*Pool name
     In the definition of a logical pool, this field contains the name of the pool.
 A logical pool name is a 7 character name preceded by an asterisk, in the form \*POOLNAM, which matches the logical pool name specified in the “Relay” field of all terminals which use the logical pool.
-See “logical pool of relays”, page 117.
+See “logical pool of relays”.
 For regular terminals, this field must be blank.
 Description
     Free-format field.
 Entry Point
     An optional field which may contains the name of the associated entry point.
-For details of how VIRTEL uses this field, see “Choosing the Entry Point”, page 78.
+For details of how VIRTEL uses this field, see “Choosing the Entry Point”.
 It is only useful to specify the entry point at the terminal level in the following cases:

-        • 3270 terminals
+        - 3270 terminals
-        • Asynchronous terminals on X25 non-GATE lines.Since this type of terminal is not associated with a VIRTEL line, it may be useful to specify a default entry point at the terminal level.
+        - Asynchronous terminals on X25 non-GATE lines.Since this type of terminal is not associated with a VIRTEL line, it may be useful to specify a default entry point at the terminal level.
 This overrides the default defined by the DEFENTR parameter in the VIRTCT.
-        • Terminals on VIRNT or VIRKIX lines in APPC mode.
+        - Terminals on VIRNT or VIRKIX lines in APPC mode.
 If the link between the NT or CICS system and VIRTEL is of type APPC2, the terminal must specify entry point $X25$ (for a connection with VIRNT) or VAPI (for a connection with VIRKIX).
 It is not necessary to create entry point definitions for these special names, as they are entry points implicitly defined by VIRTEL.
-        • Type P or S printer terminals on HTTP lines.This type of printer will be automatically connected to the host application defined by the first transaction under the specified entry point.
+        - Type P or S printer terminals on HTTP lines.This type of printer will be automatically connected to the host application defined by the first transaction under the specified entry point.

-    In all other cases, the “Entry Point” field in the terminal definition should be blank, as the preferred method of defining the entry point is by the rules of the line (see “Rules”, page 73).
+    In all other cases, the “Entry Point” field in the terminal definition should be blank, as the preferred method of defining the entry point is by the rules of the line (see “Rules”).
 Rules have the advantage that they can be altered dynamically, while allowing more flexibility in the selection of the entry point according to the characteristics of the incoming call.
 2nd Relay
     Contains the name of a relay associated with an virtual printer simulated by VIRTEL.
 Each of these relays corresponds to an APPL statement known to VTAM.
 This virtual printer must be defined in VIRTEL in the form of a terminal of type